top of page

 Is there any mental illness we don't treat?

 There are no diagnoses we do not treat.
-Sometimes if necessary people need a higher level of care than private practice or the relationship is not therapeutic making safe medicine tenuous or impossible.
+Sometimes, if necessary, people need a higher level of care than private practice or the relationship is not therapeutic, making safe medicine tenuous or impossible.

 Who are the practitioners?